 With AI, volumes of information on law and legal precedence, social information, and media can be used to suggest rulings, identify criminal enterprises, and predict and reveal people at risk from criminal enterprises.
 NIJ-supported researchers at the University of Pittsburgh are investigating and designing computational approaches to statutory interpretation that could potentially increase the speed and quality of statutory interpretation performed by judges, attorneys, prosecutors, administrative staff, and other professionals.
 The researchers hypothesize that a computer program can automatically recognize specific types of statements that play the most important roles in statutory interpretation.
 The goal is to develop a proof-of-concept expert system to support interpretation and perform it automatically for cybercrime.

 AI is also capable of analyzing large volumes of criminal justice-related records to predict potential criminal recidivism.
 Researchers at the Research Triangle Institute, in partnership with the Durham Police Department and the Anne Arundel Sheriff’s Department, are working to create an automated warrant service triage tool for the North Carolina Statewide Warrant Repository.
 The NIJ-supported team is using algorithms to analyze data sets with more than 340,000 warrant records.
-The algorithms form decision trees and perform survival analysis to determine the time span until the next occurrence of an event of interest and predict the risk of re-offending for absconding offenders (if a warrant goes unserved).
+The algorithms form decision trees and perform survival analysis to determine the time span until the next occurrence of an event of interest and predict the risk of re-offending for absconding individuals (if a warrant goes unserved).
 This model will help practitioners triage warrant service when backlogs exist.
 The resulting tool will also be geographically referenced so that practitioners can pursue concentrations of high-risk absconders — along with others who have active warrants — to optimize resources.

 Finally, AI is being used to predict potential victims of violent crime based on associations and behavior.
 The Chicago Police Department and the Illinois Institute of Technology used algorithms to collect information and form initial groupings that focus on constructing social networks and performing analysis to determine potential high-risk individuals.
 This NIJ-supported research has since become a part of the Chicago Police Department’s Violence Reduction Strategy.